gpontesss/book-summary/demonstration-of-the-apostolic-preaching.md

     the Lord.
 Quotes Psalm 21 to talk about his immortality after His resurrection.
 (It seems that only Ireneaus, in the Christian Antiquity, used this Psalm.)
+73. David, in Psalm 3, talks about Jesus' resurrection.
+Christ, to whom the Spirit that inspired the prophets belongs to, inspired David.
+"Sleep" is a metaphor for death.
+74. David's Psalm (3) talks about people being against Yahweh and His anointed.
+    Pilates, (by Ireneaus mistake, wrongly assigned as procurator of Claudius Caesar, instead of Tiberius), controlled by Herod, king of the jews, condemned Jesus, for He was called King, though not of this world.
+Herod feared losing His kingship for going against Caesar.
+75. Christ's passion by the will of the Father foretold by David in Psalm 89.
+76. Zacariah foretold the spreading of the disciples after Christ's death.
+77. Oseiah foretold handing of Christ as a gift.
+Pilate sent Christ to be interrogated by Herod.
+78. Jeremiah foretold Christ's descent to Hades, to save those in there, and to preach the Good News to them.
+That was the porpuse of His death.
+(About the passage, it seems to not be in our Bibles, but both Justin Martyr and Ireneaus use it.
+Justin seems to say it was expurged by the jews.)
+79. Isaiah and Psalms 22 and 119 are cited to support Christ's suffering in the cross.
+Also Deuteronomy 28.
+80. Job has a passage that foretells the parting of His clothes among the soldiers, and the raffle of His tunic.
+81. Zacariah and Jeremiah's prophecies about Christ being betrayed by 30 silver coins and the money being used to buy a piece of land.
+82. David's prophecy in Psalm 69 about Christ being fed vinegar.
+83. Psalm 68 foretold Christ's ascent to Heaven.
+He put an end to slavery, which refers to the destruction of the evil angels.
+(This is part of the true Gospel, according to Stephen Damick.
+It can be correlated with "slavery to sin", which seems to come from these evil ones.
+A deeper discussion on what sin is should be required to go further.)
+After the resurrection of the dead (note that he takes Mat.
+27 account of the dead coming out of the tombs literally), Christ appeared to the disciples in the Mount of Olives and then ascended to Heaven.
+They saw the Heavens "open".